bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 44°
+- 42°
-- Clear
+- Mostly Clear
-- 55% humidity
+- 61% humidity
-- 3 mph wind
+- 12 mph wind
-- 7% cloud cover
+- 13% cloud cover
 - 43 AQI 🟩
-- 0.27 inches of rain in the past 24 hours
+- 0.19 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>